recotone/docker/README.md

 # docker
-pull docker files to dockerhub
+pull docker files to dockerhub <br>
+from gcr kube